 Just let them exist in their world.
 You will greatly reduce the time spent in the depressing dregs of recovery.
 Treat them as if they are effectively dead.

-My philosophy on breaking up — and I’ve got more experience than I’d like to admit on both ends of the spectrum — can be summed up as follows: step out, move on, and don’t look back…or get on your back.
+I’m not a relationship expert, but my philosophy on breaking up — and I’ve got more experience than I’d like to admit on both ends of the spectrum — has served myself and others well.
+It can be summed up as follows: step out, move on, and don’t look back or get on your back.